Terahertz-Induced Nonlinear Response in ZnTe: Results and Discussion

 The second order non-linearity in the ZnTe crystal also leads to a change in refractive index.
 This change of the refractive index influences the time delay of the terahertz pump pulse inside the ZnTe crystal, which we expect to see in a time shift in the measured waveform that correlates with the terahertz peak amplitude.
 This provides an independent method to verify the previously obtained value $\chi^{\mathrm{(3)}}_\text{phase shift}$ which was measured at a fixed terahertz pump field strength.

-For these field strength-dependent measurements, an additional ZnTe crystal is placed at the sample position indicated in Fig.~\ref{fig:exp_setup_STE_TPF} (instead of the STE wafer) and the terahertz pump waveform is acquired for different terahertz peak amplitudes.
-These measurements were performed in a nitrogen-purged environment to rule out any nonlinear effects due to interactions with ambient air, as discussed in \cite{rasekh_terahertz_2021}.
-The results are shown in Fig.~\ref{fig:time_shift}a, where a clear shift to higher time delays is visible in the waveforms.
+For these field strength-dependent measurements, an additional ZnTe crystal is placed at the sample position indicated in Fig.~1 (instead of the STE wafer) and the terahertz pump waveform is acquired for different terahertz peak amplitudes.
+These measurements were performed in a nitrogen-purged environment to rule out any nonlinear effects due to interactions with ambient air, as discussed in~\cite{rasekh_terahertz_2021}.
+The results are shown in Fig.~6a, where a clear shift to higher time delays is visible in the waveforms.
+While timing laser jitter might also result in a time shift, we do not believe that laser jitter alone is responsible for the observed offset because the results are repeatable and the waveforms in Fig.~6 were acquired over multiple minutes, so that random laser jitter averages out.

-To quantify the value of $\chi^{\mathrm{(3)}}_\text{time shift}$, the time shift is calculated following the method used by Zibod \textit{et al.} \cite{Kerr_THz2}:
+To quantify the value of $\chi^{\mathrm{(3)}}_\text{time shift}$, the time shift is calculated following the method used by Zibod \textit{et al.}~\cite{Kerr_THz2}:

 where $t_{av}^i$ is the average time shift for the measurement with the terahertz peak amplitude level $i$, $N$ is the number of data points in one measurement, $V^i$ the measured signal of terahertz peak amplitude level $i$, and $V^{\mathrm{low}}$ is the measured signal of the lowest terahertz peak amplitude.
 The calculated time shift is shown in Fig.~\ref{fig:time_shift}b.
 An approximately linear behavior is observed, with a maximum time shift of around \SI{63\pm19}{fs} at the largest terahertz peak electric field.